0x646e78/recon-ng-toolset/README.md

 ### Local Build

-To make the image yourself you can run the following.
+To build the image you can run the following.

 ```
 git submodule update --init --recursive